Black Seminoles: Migration to Mexico

-After 1861, the black Seminoles in Mexico and Texas had little contact with those in Oklahoma.
-For the next 20 years, black Seminoles served as militiamen and Native American fighters in Mexico, where they became known as mascogos, derived from the tribal name of the Creek – Muskogee.
-Slave raiders from Texas continued to threaten the community but arms and reinforcements from the Mexican Army enabled the black warriors to defend their community.
-By the 1940s, descendants of the Mascogos numbered 400–500 in Nacimiento de los Negros, Coahuila, inhabiting lands adjacent to the Kickapoo tribe.
+After 1861, the Black Seminoles in Mexico and Texas had little contact with those in Oklahoma.
+For the next 20 years, Black Seminoles served as militiamen and Native American fighters in Mexico, where they became known as mascogos, derived from the tribal name of the Creek – Muskogee.
+Slave raiders from Texas continued to threaten the community but arms and reinforcements from the Mexican Army enabled the Black warriors to defend their community.
+By the 1940s, descendants of the Mascogos numbered 400–500 in El Nacimiento de los Negros, Coahuila, inhabiting lands adjacent to the Kickapoo tribe.
 They had a thriving agricultural community.
 By the 1990s, most of the descendants had moved into Texas.

+Cultural celebrations

+Since the 1870s, descendants of Afro-Seminoles called Mascogos continue to celebrate Juneteenth in Coahuila, Mexico.
+Mascogos call the holiday, Día de los Negros ("Day of the Blacks") or Diecenueve, and prepare food and engage in activities unique to their history and ancestry.
+Juneteenth brings together a Black Seminole community from Brackettville, Texas to celebrate the holiday with their Mascogos relatives.
+The activities are trail rides through the landscape, barbecuing food, and singing spirituals.
+On the eve of Juneteenth, some African Americans retrace the escape routes their ancestors used to flee Texas slavery for Mexico.